 - The Godfather movie depicts several notorious gangsters of the 1940’s in New York.

-Now, it’s your turn.
+Now it’s your turn.
 How about writing a few sentences using this vocabulary in the comment box below?
 I’ll review them for you!
-Or, click the button on the right side to leave me a voice message.
-If you want to leave a voice message, be sure to say your name, where you are from, and then your message!

 Want to learn English idioms offline?
 Check out my eBooks: